-Note: The floppy and the hard disk drive modules are not hotswappable.
-You have to turn off your computer before you can swap the modules.
+Note: The hard disk drive module is not hot-swappable.
+You have to turn off your computer before you can swap the module.

-You can swap the AcerMedia drive with the any optional AcerMedia modules.
+You can swap the AcerMedia drive with any optional AcerMedia modules.
 First slide the AcerMedia release latch as shown in the illustration (a).
 Then remove the optical drive from the AcerMedia bay (b).